 There is no doubt the digital age has forever changed consumer behavior.
-The decision to make a purchase is preceded by time spent online reading product and company reviews, or asking friends and family about products via social media platforms like Facebook and Twitter.
+The decision to make a purchase is preceded by time spent online reading product and company reviews or asking friends and family about products via social media platforms like Facebook and Twitter.

-In the world of automotive sales, understanding this type of behavior can help dealers if they take the more proactive approach.
+In the world of automotive sales, understanding this type of behavior can help dealers if they take a more proactive approach.
 The key is to integrate the dealer’s website with display ads and social media engagement in order to maintain the same cohesive quality of content across all channels.
 In doing so, dealers can create a stronger customer loyalty base that can grow into a voice for brand advocacy.

 Results from a recent study conducted by Twitter and Datalogix, were paired with comprehensive automotive data provided by Polk.
 Some of the intriguing findings include: